Do you want to improve your memory? Or do you have tinnitus? Maybe you are just searching for a quality brain supplement?

 I rarely come across supplements that are as controversial as Quiet Mind Plus.
-I had reviewed many underperforming and even dangerous supplements so far, but none had such a terrible reputation as Quiet Mind Plus.
+I reviewed many dangerous supplements so far, but none had such a terrible reputation as Quiet Mind Plus.

-Quiet Mind Plus was developed by Gregory Peters with the help of Dr. Steven Campbell.
+Gregory Peters developed Quiet Mind Plus with the help of Dr. Steven Campbell.
 The goal of this supplement was to:

 - Help people get rid of tinnitus

 If you are wondering how one supplement can help with tinnitus and cognition, don’t worry, I have no idea either.